rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

    .. py:method:: mean_waveform(channel_id = None)

-      Returns the mean waveform and sem for a given spike train on a particular channel
+      Returns the mean waveform and standard error of the mean (SEM) for a given spike train on a particular channel.

-      :param cluster_id: The cluster to get the mean waveform for
+      :param channel_id: The channel IDs to return the mean waveform for.
+If None, returns mean waveforms for all channels.
-      :type cluster_id: int
+      :type channel_id: Sequence, optional

-      :returns:
+      :returns: A tuple containing:

-                The mean waveforms, usually 4x50 for tetrode recordings
+                - mn_wvs (np.ndarray): The mean waveforms, usually 4x50 for tetrode recordings.
-                std_wvs (ndarray): The standard deviations of the waveforms, usually 4x50 for tetrode recordings
+                - std_wvs (np.ndarray): The standard deviations of the waveforms, usually 4x50 for tetrode recordings.
-      :rtype: mn_wvs (ndarray)
+      :rtype: tuple